 - Usage of right fonts: Even though typography is essential, but often it gets tempting to use a lot many font sizes and types in a dashboard.
 Overdoing that.
 It is better to define a clear hierarchy as it comes to the typography.
 Reduce the hierarchy levels to ‘most essential’ as that removes confusion for users and keep in mind that ‘color’ can be the best way to allure viewers.

 - Simplifying color usage: It can be really tempting to play with colors while creating a dashboard, but the best advice ever is to play safe, because unnecessary colors don’t add value.
 It is important that you can justify every color on the dashboard: like why you chose a particular color, and what it communicates to the user?
 In case you fail to answer this question, then it is best to remove that color.
 Also, a study reveals that 8 percent of the makes have CVD, which stands for color-vision deficiency, so choose color palettes that universally work well.
 For that avoid reds & greens, or choose red and green color even people with CVD can see well.

-- Collaborate and repeat: Keep this universal fact in mind that in the first time, no dashboard is right.
+- Collaborate and repeat: Keep this universal fact in mind that for the first time, no dashboard is right.
 Only with time and collaboration, it is possible to represent your data in the best manner.
 After all, one can gain a lot from the experiences of other people, as it brings in fresh perspectives.
 Next, iterations if the key.
 Dashboards have to go through several iterations as they need to constantly improve and adapt to the changing business demands.

 This is the guide that can be immensely helpful on your ride to create and design an amazing dashboard.